-He removed all of his clothes, leaving himself with only a pair of boxers after making sure that no one had any intention of checking up on him from that point on.
+He removed all his clothes, leaving himself with only a pair of boxers after making sure that no one had any intention of checking up on him from that point on.
 Without most of his clothes on, the numerous fight wounds Lucas obtained laid themselves bare.
-Every limb and almost every part of his torso was riddled with numerous cuts, scrapes, and bruises no matter where you looked.
+Every limb and almost every part of his torso had numerous cuts, scrapes, and bruises no matter where he looked.
 The most prominent wound, however, was a straight diagonal gash that stretched from his right trapezius all the way to the left side of his lower back.

 Clenching the rubber chew toy hard between his teeth, Lucas began the painstaking task of stitching every single one of his open wounds shut as they were far too deep for bandages to cover.

-He would have preferred to seek professional help, but unfortunately, the school nurse already had a preferential means of prioritization to do the easier tasks first.
+He would have preferred to seek professional help, but unfortunately, the closest hospital was several miles away in another town and the school nurse already had a preferential means of prioritization to do the easier tasks first.
 She chose to cover the students beaten up by Lucas first because their injuries were far simpler to treat despite the fact that Lucas was the one with the greater need for medical attention.
-Lucas was normally the kind of person who was patient, but not treating his wounds before he dies of blood loss was something he couldn't wait around for.
-For once, he hoped that someone (the nurse) would get fired from her job soon and he had a legit reason to think so too.
+Lucas was normally the kind of person who was patient, but not treating his wounds before he could die of blood loss was something he couldn't wait around for.
+For once, he hoped that someone (the nurse) would get fired from her job soon and he had a legit reason to think so.